 Overview

-RAGE supports multiple protocols to ensure you can connect reliably from any network.
-The two primary protocols are VLESS with XTLS-Vision-Reality and XHTTP.
-Each has distinct characteristics that make it better suited for different situations.
+RAGE uses the VLESS protocol with two different transports to ensure reliable connectivity from any network: XTLS-Vision-Reality and XHTTP.
+Each transport has distinct characteristics that make it better suited for different situations.

-Quick recommendation: Start with VLESS (XTLS-Vision-Reality) for best performance.
-Switch to XHTTP if you experience connection issues or blocks.
+Quick recommendation: Start with servers tagged VLESS (XTLS-Reality) for best performance.
+Switch to servers tagged XHTTP if you experience connection issues.

-VLESS is a lightweight proxy protocol that, combined with XTLS-Vision and Reality, provides one of the most advanced anti-censorship solutions available.
+XTLS-Vision combined with Reality provides one of the most advanced connectivity solutions available.

 How It Works